Accessibility statement for Wallace Lab

 Reporting accessibility problems with this website

 We are always looking to improve the accessibility of this website.
-If you find any problems not listed on this page, or think we’re not meeting accessibility requirements, please let us know:
+If you find any problems not listed on this page, or think we’re not meeting accessibility requirements, please contact:

-Email: website.support@ed.ac.uk
+· Email: biology@ed.ac.uk

-British Sign Language (BSL) users can contact us via Contact Scotland BSL, the online BSL interpreting service.
+· British Sign Language (BSL) users can contact us via Contact Scotland BSL, the on-line BSL interpreting service.

 We’ll consider your request and get back to you in 5 working days.